mandiberg/printwikipedia/meta-and-documentation/README.txt

 	a message saying "Database changed" in your terminal window Finally type "\.structure.sql" this will apply the needed structure to your schema in order for it to hold the printwikipedia database

+	Alternately, do it via a query in MySQLWorkbench
+	Type "USE thenameyougaveyourschema;"
+	Then paste in the contents of structure.sql
 --------------------------------------------------------------------------------------
 Building the Database
 	**************